YotamAlon/AudioChef/README.md

 // TODO:
 * Add ability to customize slider min, max, and step
+* Add a searchable dropdown to output format selector
 * Successfully build for mac
 * Add borders around the main boxes